sirlucjan/lucjan-kernels/README.md

 For now, you can use `sudo tee /sys/block/sda/queue/scheduler <<< bfq-mq` to enable "bfq-mq".

-You can also add this to your udev rules:
+You can also add this to file `60-schedulers.rules `:

 ```
 # Non-rotational disks
 ACTION=="add|change", KERNEL=="sd[a-z]", ATTR{queue/rotational}=="0", ATTR{queue/scheduler}="bfq-mq"